PetrKorab/Arabica/docs/source/Descriptive n-gram analysis.rst

 Descriptive n-gram analysis
 =====

-**Arabica** takes text data, enables standard cleaning operations, and provides n-gram (unigram, bigram, and trigram) frequencies for the whole dataset.

-**arabica_freq** method with *time_freq = 'ungroup'* provides descriptive analysis for the most frequent n-grams.
+**arabica_freq** method takes text data, enables standard cleaning operations, and with *time_freq = 'ungroup'* provides descriptive analysis for the most frequent words, bigrams, and trigrams.

 It can apply all or a selected combination of the following cleaning operations: